 In this section, we will work on the part colored red: Express routes, Static methods, and Mongoose methods.

-In the next section, we will work on the part colored black: MongoDB and connection of MongoDB to API server.
+In the next section, we will work on the part colored black: connecting api

 You might ask why you should learn a MongoDB abstraction instead of the native MongoDB driver.
 A good abstraction library delivers some value on top of the native library.
-You should choose the native MongoDB driver if your data has no well-defined structure and you plan to write code to validate data types.
+If your data has no well-defined structure and you plan to write your own code to validate data types, then you can use MongoDB driver.
 However, if your data has well-defined structure (shape), then you should go with Mongoose.
-Mongoose provides you with a so-called Schema and Model in addition to MongoDB's Document.
+The native driver also has higher performance for Mongoose and provides you with a so-called Schema and Model in addition to MongoDB's Document:

 MongoDB database stores data as a so-called Document.
 The format of the Document is BSON.
 BSON is a binary representation of JSON data: